Sea Kayaking the Abel Tasman National Park

 As we paddled into Waiharakeke Bay, we could only spot one other couple on the beach.
 We pulled the kayak up out of the water and walked the 100m or so to the small (10 tent) campsite.
 To my complete amazement (I’d forgotton we were on a ‘great walk‘ route) there was a flush toilet – with toilet paper!!
 Oooh! this was shaping up to be a luxury stay!

 There were numerous weka (cheeky, theiving, flightless birds) around, so we took great care to look after our belongings as we pitched our tent.
 I saw one duck underneath the closed vestibule of the only other tent at the camp, and emerge with a packet of tea bags, so I chased it into the bushes.
 Luckily it gave them up pretty easily.
 I’ve never seen weka so brazenly enter a closed tent vestibule before!!
 Clearly these ones are particularly inquisitive…!

 Waiharakeke Bay to Awaroa Bay (by foot)

-We had a quick chat with the peple waiting for the boat, used the (flush) toilet and headed back the way we came.
+We had a quick chat with the people waiting for the boat, used the (flush) toilet, and headed back the way we came.

-It was a beautifully hot day, so when we got back we walked the lengh of Waiharakeke Bay, had a swim and lazed around in the sun to dry off.
-When we got back to the camp site the other couple there handed us back our bag of breakfast cereal.
-Apparently they had chased down a particularly determined weka to rescue it.
+It was a beautifully hot day, so when we got back we walked the length of Waiharakeke Bay, had a swim and lazed around in the sun to dry off.
+When we got back to the campsite the other couple there handed us back our bag of breakfast cereal.
+Apparently, they had chased down a particularly determined weka to rescue it.
 We had left it in a double-layered plastic bag, in a fabric shopping bag which we had ‘securely’ tied and left in deep the vestibule of the tent.
 It seems that the Abel Tasman weka are a particularly wiley bunch!!